 What Are the Challenges to Developing Herd Immunity to COVID-19?

 The main obstacle to herd immunity to COVID-19 right now is that the virus that causes the disease is “novel,” or new.
 That means that it hasn’t infected humans before and everyone is at risk of infection.
 There’s no existing immunity to build on.

 Another potential barrier is that we don’t know how strong the immune protection is or how long it will last in people who’ve had COVID-19.
 Early research on monkeys showed that they made antibodies to the virus that protected them from a second infection a month later.
 If the coronavirus is like the flu, we can expect a few months of protection.

-While there are now vaccines to protect against COVID-19, It will be months before enough people can receive them. iI is hoped, that the vaccines will eventually help bring the spread under control.
+While there are now vaccines to protect against COVID-19, It may be months before enough people can receive them.
+It is hoped, that the vaccines will eventually help bring the spread under control.
 Researchers estimate that 75-80% of the population would need to be vaccinated before we can have herd immunity.